 About the Author

 world via distance healing.
 Cindie is an animal communicator and healer living in California with her husband, Todd, and beloved cat Gabby..
 She has 12 years of experience and is trained in more than 16 healing modalities.
 She has substantial expertise working with nervous and fearful animals.
 Because our animal companions are mirrors for us, Cindie also works with her clients human companions if they wish.
-Her website is HeartsongAnimalHealing.com.
+She also loves taking pets on vacation!
+Check out her website.